eopb/infoFiWebTemplate/README.md

 # infoFiWebtTemplate
-Web template for the infoFi Project.
+Highly responsive website for the infofi project.